Getting CPR Certification for Personal Trainers: A Step-By-Step Guide

 When it comes to the format of your CPR training, you have several options, each with its own set of advantages:

-Blended Learning: Combines the convenience of online learning with the critical hands-on practice of in-person training.
-This hybrid approach allows you to complete the coursework online and then attend a practical session where you can demonstrate your skills.
+• Blended Learning: Combines the convenience of online learning with the critical practice of classroom training.
+This hybrid approach allows you to complete the coursework online and then attend a session where you can demonstrate your skills.
 Blended courses are increasingly popular as they offer both flexibility and the opportunity for personalized instruction.

 Step 4: Register for Your Chosen CPR Course